-Timber is a readily available, easily adapted construction material making it ideal for building extensions.
-A timber-frame extension built using standard panels made from softwood filled with insulation, can be finished to look no different to one constructed from blockwork, structural insulated panels, or insulated concrete formwork, so aesthetics don’t have to be a consideration.
+A timber-frame extension built using standard softwood panels filled with insulation can be finished to look no different to one constructed from blockwork, structural insulated panels or insulated concrete formwork, so aesthetics don’t have to be a consideration.

 What are the main types of construction?

-The external sheet material is fixed to the softwood frames and the internal face left open, ready for the electrics and plumbing first fix, and then insulation to be installed before they are closed up with plasterboard on the inside.
+The external sheet material is fixed to the softwood frames while the internal face is left open, ready for the electrics, plumbing and then insulation to be installed.
+Once this is done, the frame is closed up with plasterboard on the inside.

 How much will it cost?